gothinkster/realworld-starter-kit/README.md

 The `HTTPie` and `jq` tools are used for testing the application manually in some scripts.

-IntelliJ HTTP Client is also used to perform requests interactively: `backend/src/test/http/*.http`.
+Postman is also used to perform requests interactively: `backend/src/test/resources/postman/*`.

+# Continuous Integration

+The build pipeline is implemented using Travis CI, it takes care of checking the tests (including Postman collection tests) and the following tasks:

-# Release
+## Release

 Tagging of source code and container images should be done upon Pull Request merge on live branches.
 This is still to be implemented by the CI/CD pipeline using Travis.

-# Publish
+## Publish

 Published artifacts are Docker images.
 They are published to a Docker registry.
 For Minikube and Docker Compose, the local image store is used instead a registry.